 Common adverse effects with buspirone use include sedation, GI discomfort, vomiting, and dizziness.
 In therapeutic dosing, buspirone does not appear to cause psychomotor depression and has not been associated with any potential for abuse or withdrawal.4

 The effects observed with a buspirone overdose would likely be an exaggeration of adverse effects observed during therapeutic dosing.
-In general, the drug is well tolerated in ...
+In general, the drug is well tolerated ...